Frequently Asked Questions

 I've been sending resume after resume and getting no response.
 Can you help me?

 Many people assume that online job boards have made job seeking easier.
-From my perspective, they give people false hope and make job seeking even more competitive.
-Job interviews go to people who know how to write and format their resumes to conform to the logic of the screening software or applicant tracking software (ATS) or who are referred.
+In fact, they give people false hope and make job seeking even more competitive.
+Job interviews go to people who know how to write and format their resumes to articulate with immediate clarity how they're qualified for the job or who are referred.

-The keys to success then are to conform your resume to the logic of applicant tracking software - and diversify your job search techniques through networking.
-I can help you with both of these tactics.
+The keys to success then are to write a concise and targeted resume - and diversify your job search techniques through online and IRL networking.
+I can help you implement these tactics.

-If you come in for a Job Search Audit, I'll spend 1 1/2 hours with you to troubleshoot and align your resume, cover letters, Linkedin profile and job search techniques with your target to get you the calls from employers you're looking for.
+You can also request a Job Search Audit.
+I'll spend 1 1/2 hours with you to troubleshoot and align your resume, cover letters, Linkedin profile and job search techniques with your target to get you the calls from employers you're looking for.